 People with complex and chronic physical, health, and multiple disabilities are represented in all ethnicities, nationalities, cultural backgrounds, socio-economic levels, genders, sexual orientations, and categories of disability status.
-CCC seeks to ensure equal access for the diverse range of individuals with physical, health, and multiple disabilities.
-The primary purpose of CCC shall be to advance the education and quality of life of individuals with exceptionalities, primarily individuals with physical, health, and multiple disabilities, and to promote equality in education, related educational services, research, and outreach programs that improve life opportunities for individuals with exceptionalities.
-Specifically, CCC intends to assist and provide support to The Council for Exceptional Children (CEC) in all its efforts on behalf of persons with exceptionalities, and to participate in all appropriate governance activities of CEC subject to the general supervision and control of CEC.
+CCC-DPHMD seeks to ensure equal access for the diverse range of individuals with physical, health, and multiple disabilities.
+The primary purpose of CCC-DPHMD shall be to advance the education and quality of life of individuals with exceptionalities, primarily individuals with physical, health, and multiple disabilities, and to promote equality in education, related educational services, research, and outreach programs that improve life opportunities for individuals with exceptionalities.
+Specifically, CCC-DPHMD intends to assist and provide support to The Council for Exceptional Children (CEC) in all its efforts on behalf of persons with exceptionalities, and to participate in all appropriate governance activities of CEC subject to the general supervision and control of CEC.

 Section 2.
 Secondary Purpose

-The secondary purposes of CCC shall be:
+The secondary purposes of CCC-DPHMD shall be:

 To advance quality education for all individuals with complex and chronic physical, health and multiple disabilities;